-On June 30, 1947, Molly Peacock was born in Buffalo, New York.
-She attended the State University of New York at Binghamton and Johns Hopkins University, where she received an MA in 1977.
+Molly Peacock was born in Buffalo, New York, on June 30, 1947.
+She attended the State University of New York (SUNY) at Binghamton and Johns Hopkins University, where she received an MA in 1977.

 Peacock’s collections of poetry include The Analyst (W. W. Norton, 2017); The Second Blush: Poems (W. W. Norton, 2008); Cornucopia: New and Selected Poems (W. W. Norton, 2002); Original Love (W. W. Norton, 1995); Take Heart (Random House, 1989); Raw Heaven (Random House, 1984); and And Live Apart (University of Missouri Press, 1980).

 Peacock is also the author of numerous prose works, including A Friend Sails in on a Poem: Essays on Friendship, Freedom and Poetic Form (Palimpsest Press, 2022); Flower Diary: In Which Mary Hiester Reid Paints, Travels, Marries & Opens a Door (ECW Press, 2021); Alphabetique, 26 Characteristic Fictions (McClelland & Stewart, 2014); The Paper Garden: An Artist Begins Her Life’s Work at 72 (Bloomsbury, 2011); How to Read a Poem, and Start a Poetry Circle (Riverhead Books, 1999); and her literary memoir Paradise, Piece by Piece (Riverhead Books, 1998).
 Peacock is also the editor of the anthology The Private I: Privacy in a Public World (Graywolf Press, 2001) and coeditor of Poetry in Motion: 100 Poems from the Subways and Buses (W. W. Norton, 1996).